Galaxy populations in groups and clusters-II. Conditional luminosity functions at redshifts from z~1 to z~0: Data and Methodology

-We also utilize the HSC PDR3 random catalog, which has a surface density of 100 points per square arcminute.
-We apply the identical selection requirements as described above to these random points to construct a catalog that accurately models the survey geometry and masking.
+We also utilize the HSC PDR3 random catalogue, which has a surface density of 100 points per square arcminute.
+We apply the identical selection requirements as described above to these random points to construct a catalogue that accurately models the survey geometry and masking.